zhanglongx/ann-downloader/README.md

 # ann-downloader

-This is a chinese stock market annual report downloader.
+This is a chinese stock market reports(annual, sf) downloader.

 ## Build